 GovBlog features the latest news, analysis and public events from the LSE Department of Government.
 It includes articles from our world-leading academics, doctoral researchers and students; as well as other experts in the field of politics and government.

 The LSE Department of Government is home to some of the most internationally respected experts in politics and government; producing influential research that has a global impact on policy, and delivering world-class teaching to our students.
 One of the key missions of GovBlog is to make this knowledge and expertise available and accessible to the wider public in order to facilitate an informed and open discourse on politics and government.

 The LSE Department of Government is a world-leading centre for the study and research of politics and government – visit our website to find out more.

 If you have any queries or would like to get in touch, please contact the GovBlog team:

 The GovBlog Team

 Kirsty Conway is Communications and Events Manager in the LSE Department of Government.
 Kirsty is responsible for managing the Department events programme and disseminating key communications to a range of audiences through various platforms such as the blog, website and social media.

 James Robins is Web and Digital Media Manager in the LSE Department of Government.
 James is responsible for the Department’s web and digital presence, including the website, blog and social media; and produces the Department’s video and multimedia content.

-Michael Bruter is Professor of Political Science and European Politics, and Deputy-Head of Research in the LSE Department of Government.
+Martin Lodge is Professor of Political Science and Public Policy, and Deputy Head of Department for Research in the LSE Department of Government.

 Reposting & sharing policy